Deaths in 2021

 Joseph Stancil died June 26, 2018

-"Joe" Joseph Elijah Stancil, Josiah Branch, husband of Marsha, father of Joe Jr. (Doralee), Elisa (Chuck), Edward (Helen), Kelly (Gene), Buster, grandfather of James (Cathy) and Randi, great-grandfather of Maeva, Margaux, died on June 26, 2018, at 92.
+"Joe" Joseph Elijah Stancil, Josiah Branch, husband of Marsha, father of Joe Jr. (Doralee), Elisa (Chuck), Edward (Helen), Kelly (Gene), Buster, grandfather of James (Cathy) and Randi, great-grandfather of Maeva, Margaux, died at 92 on June 26, 2018.

 Joe is the son of Harry Lester Stancil and Eleanor “Laura” Christine Eyler Sayer Stancil.
 He was born in Mason, West Virginia, on Dec.
 16, 1925.
 His older brothers are Chuck Sayer and Harry Lester Stancil Jr. Later he had 3 sisters, "Betty" Elizabeth Jean, "Ellie" Eleanor Joyce and Harriet Edwina.